bluemelony12/STM32_AI_HandPosture_Demo/README.md

 (ref. https://github.com/STMicroelectronics/stm32ai-modelzoo/tree/main/hand_posture)

 ## How to run
-1. Run the .project file in the F401RE and F769I folders to add a project to the CubeIDE.
+1. Run .project file in F401RE and F769I dir to add a project to CubeIDE.
 (Merging may be necessary due to differences in program versions.)
 3. Build project.
 (Target: Nucleo-F401RE, STM32F769i disco board)
-4. Connect the target board and RUN it.
+4. Connect target board and RUN it.
-5. Connect the X-NUCLEO-53L8A1 board to the Nucleo-F401RE and connect the UART line to the STM32F769I DISCO board as shown in the picture below.
+5. Connect X-NUCLEO-53L8A1 board to Nucleo-F401RE and Connect UART line STM32F769I DISCO board as shown in picture below.

 ![F4_Pin](https://github.com/user-attachments/assets/ab5bde20-48dc-4217-b75f-0a700b753350)
 ![F7_Pin](https://github.com/user-attachments/assets/b82c1d54-a73f-4923-bf77-7ce89ec6fc34)

-7. Press the desired menu in the GUI to move the screen, then detect the hand gesture on the sensor, and the result is output.
+7. Press desired menu in GUI to move screen, and then detect hand gesture on sensor, result is output.

 ## Menu Preview
 **1. Hand Posture**